pedro-hos/keycloak-dashbuilder/README.md

 ## Other Integrations

-You can also, compile and install [ keycloak-metrics-spi ](https://github.com/aerogear/keycloak-metrics-spi) and [keycloak-health-checks](https://github.com/thomasdarimont/keycloak-health-checks) as your SPI and use it on  Dashbuilders
+You can also, compile and install [keycloak-health-checks](https://github.com/thomasdarimont/keycloak-health-checks) as your SPI and use it on  Dashbuilders

+## How to create other Dashboards?